Sync your node

-To minimize the amount of downtime, you should ensure that your beacon node is completely synced before submitting your deposit.
-If it's not fully synced you will miss attestations and proposals until it has finished syncing.
+If you are planning to become a validator, you should ensure that your beacon node is completely synced before submitting your deposit; otherwise, you might miss attestations, proposal duties and sync committee duties until it has finished syncing.

-N.B.
-In order to process incoming validator deposits from the eth1 chain, you'll need to run an eth1 client (web3 provider) in parallel to your eth2 client.
+You need need to run an execution client (web3 provider) together with the beacon node.
 See here for instructions on how to do so.

 You should see the following output:

-To see a list of the command line options availabe to you, with descriptions, navigate to the
+To see a list of the command line options available to you, with descriptions, run: